flatironinstitute/ccn-software-fens-2026/docs/source/full/group_projects/04_01_place_cells.md

 :::{admonition} Note
 :class: note render-all
-We will ignore the object `theta_phase` because we will be computing this ourselves later on in the exercise.
+We will ignore the object `theta_phase` because we will be computing this ourselves in a separate notebook.
 :::